hputnam/Acclim_Dynamics/Statistical-methods.md

 - Look at Chris Wall's physiotype paper to see if that would be best to represent timepoints?
 - Troubleshoot Bleaching score transformations
 - Troubleshoot BW transformations
-- Get HP and Ariana's thoughts on models and what I did
-- Check S:H AFDW literature and plot as univariate plot
 - Revisit/double check outliers for all univariate measurements
 - Think about what else we could normalize to?
 - Troubleshoot GAM models
+- Check literature for all variable values
+- Physiological variability

+Meeting with Ariana on Monday the 22nd 12 pm EST.